 Gemstone Varieties and Collectibility

-While albite rarely achieves gemstone status due to its perfect cleavage and moderate hardness, certain varieties provide attractive specimens for collectors and occasional jewelry applications.
+While albite rarely attains gemstone status due to its perfect cleavage and moderate hardness, certain high-quality varieties are used in jewelry and provide attractive specimens for collectors.
 Gem-quality albite typically occurs in small sizes, with faceted stones rarely exceeding 1-3 carats due to structural limitations and cleavage considerations.
 Iridescent albite, known as belomorite, adds a unique aesthetic appeal to its gemstone varieties.

 The most significant gemstone variety is peristerite, which displays a blue schiller or adularescence similar to that of moonstone.
 This optical phenomenon results from light interference within albite-potassium feldspar intergrowths, creating attractive blue flashes that move across the stone’s surface.
 High-quality peristerite specimens can command significant collector interest.